top of page

 Shown for the first time in production guise, the 641bhp GV60 Magma will launch Genesis’ high-performance road car offensive.

 Based on the same e-GMP platform as the Hyundai Ioniq 5N and Kia EV6 GT, the GV60 Magma employs the same dual-motor powertrain that delivers 600bhp and 546lb-ft (740Nm) of torque.
 With Boost Mode activated, this rises to 641bhp and 583lb-ft (790Nm) for 15 seconds.
-The car accelerates from 0-62mph in 3.4 seconds, reaches 124 after 10.9 seconds, and can reach a top speed of 164mph.
+0-62mph takes 3.4 seconds, 124mph from standstill comes up in 10.9 seconds, while the top speed is 164mph.

 The car has a rear-biased output split, with the more powerful rear motor featuring an electronically controlled limited-slip differential.
-The chassis has been overhauled compared to the standard GV60, with adaptive suspension, new bushings, and enlarged brake discs sitting within Magma-specific 21” wheels.
+Naturally, chassis has been overhauled compared to the standard GV60, with adaptive suspension, new bushings, and enlarged brake discs sitting within Magma-specific 21” wheels.

 Genesis GV60 Magma - static